CPuPush/user-service-course-app/README.md

 # USER SERVICE COURSE APP
-This is the flow of authentication and authorization of user service:
+This is the flow of authentication and authorization user service:
 ![My Image](adsf.drawio.png)